OktaEdu/es-delivery-platform/lab-guide/module5.md

 ### ✅ Checkpoint

-At this point, you installed, configured, and tested the Sign-In Widget.
-In the next practice lab, you will learn to perform the most popular UI customizations available in the Sign-In widget.
+At this point, you installed, configured, and tested the SIW.
+In the next lab, you will learn to perform the most popular UI customizations available in the SIW.

 ## Lab 5-3: Customize the Sign-In Widget UI

-🎯 **Objective:**  Perform the most popular Sign-In Widget customizations: rebranding, container, title, help tooltip, help links, and feature customizations.
+🎯 **Objective:**  Perform the most popular SIW customizations: rebranding, container, title, help tooltip, help links, and feature customizations.

 🎬 **Scenario**    Okta Ice decided to implement their own sign-in page to Okta.
-Now that you have the Sign-In Widget working, it's time to change the look and feel according to Okta Ice preferences.
+Now that you have the SIW working, it's time to change the look and feel according to Okta Ice preferences.

 ⏱️ **Duration:**   15 minutes